-Except diseases of internal medicine the Jinkui yaolüe also explains many other diseases of clinical medicine and gynaecological (nüke 女科) diseases like menstrual disorders (yuejingbing 月經病), morbid leucorrhoea (daixia 帶下), or problems during pregnancy and after childbirth.
+Apart from diseases of internal medicine, the Jinkui yaolüe also explains many other diseases of clinical medicine and gynaecological (nüke 女科) diseases like menstrual disorders (yuejingbing 月經病), morbid leucorrhoea (daixia 帶下), or problems during pregnancy and after childbirth.
 In the field of external medicine (waike 外科) the book speaks about appendicitis (changyong 腸癰) or acute eczema (jinyinchuang 浸淫瘡).
-It describes cases of sudden death (jijiu cusi 急救猝死), diseases of the main and collaterals arteria of the lung, diet in eating and drinking, and intoxication.
+It describes cases of sudden death (jijiu cusi 急救猝死), diseases of the main and the collateral arterias of the lung, diet in eating and drinking, and intoxication.
 The book says that for an ideal treatment it was necessary to search for the reasons of the disease and to analyse its mechanism in the body, in order to fit with a correct application of methods and medicine.

-The Jinkui yaolüe has been printed very often.
-The earliest print dates from the Yuan period, yet those of the best quality are Zhao Kaimei's 趙開美 print from 1599 and that of the Wenrui Hall 文瑞堂 from 1683.
-The most famous of the later prints is included in the reprint series Yitong zhengmai 醫統正脈.
-In 1956 the Renmin weisheng press 人民衛生出版社 published a modern print called Zhongjing quanshu 仲景全書 "The complete book of (Zhao) Zhongjing", based on Zhao Kaimei's edition.
+The Jinkui yaolüe has been printed repeatedly over the ages.
+The earliest print dates from the Yuan period, yet those of the best quality are Zhao Kaimei's 趙開美 (1563-1624) print from 1599 and that of the Wenrui Hall 文瑞堂 from 1683.
+The most famous of the later prints is included in the series Yitong zhengmai 醫統正脈.
+In 1956, the Renmin Weisheng Press 人民衛生出版社 published a modern print called Zhongjing quanshu 仲景全書 "The complete writings of (Zhao) Zhongjing", based on Zhao Kaimei's edition.